astreum/whitepaper/README.md

 Nebula is a protocol for storing and retrieving Nebula Objects.

+Users pay the present value of the perpetual storage cost of the object.

+Astreum pays storage providers in perpetuity for proofs of storage.

+The storage cost is derived from the current supply and demand.

 A Nebula Object is a data structure with two fields:

 - Leaf: True/False
-- Data: a blob of binary data of size < 32KB
+- Data: a blob of binary data of size &lt 32KB

 All data is erasure coded as a method of data protection in which data is encoded and fragments stored across the nodes on the network.